veridonia/whitepaper/Whitepaper.md

 ### Abstract

-Veridonia introduces a transformative approach to online content curation, addressing the limitations of conventional, engagement-driven systems that have fuelled sensationalism, misinformation, and the creation of echo chambers. ([1](https://doi.org/10.1016/j.tics.2021.02.007), [2](https://doi.org/10.1126/science.aao2998), [3](https://doi.org/10.1073/pnas.2023301118)) This whitepaper outlines the challenges posed by today's digital information ecosystem and details the design, architecture, and operational principles of Veridonia.
-Central to our approach is a multi-stage voting mechanism coupled with an ELO-based reputation system, which together foster transparency, meritocracy, and community governance.
-Veridonia's framework ensures that only high-quality, rigorously vetted information reaches the public domain whilst safeguarding user privacy and resisting external manipulation.
+Veridonia introduces a novel approach to online content curation, addressing the limitations of conventional, engagement-driven systems that have fuelled sensationalism, misinformation, and the creation of echo chambers. ([1](https://doi.org/10.1016/j.tics.2021.02.007), [2](https://doi.org/10.1126/science.aao2998), [3](https://doi.org/10.1073/pnas.2023301118)) This whitepaper outlines the challenges posed by today's digital information ecosystem and details the design, architecture, and operational principles of Veridonia.
+Central to our approach is a framework grounded in five key principles—including transparent governance, merit-based reputation, and randomized peer review—that together foster community-driven, trustworthy content curation.

 ### 1. Introduction

 The digital landscape today is dominated by engagement metrics such as views, likes, and shares, which serve as the primary indicators of content performance.
 This focus on the attention economy has led to the widespread prioritisation of sensationalist content over substantive information, contributing to the rapid spread of misinformation, the formation of ideological echo chambers, and a general decline in content quality. ([1](https://doi.org/10.1016/j.tics.2021.02.007), [2](https://doi.org/10.1126/science.aao2998), [3](https://doi.org/10.1073/pnas.2023301118)) Furthermore, opaque algorithms that dictate content visibility and maximise engagement at any cost have amplified mistrust and decreased accountability ([4](https://doi.org/10.1177/1461444816676645)).

-The current paradigm of social media platforms is fundamentally misaligned with the broader interests of society.
+The current paradigm of social media platforms is increasingly misaligned with the broader interests of society.
 Rather than facilitating meaningful information exchange, these systems have evolved into attention-capture mechanisms engineered to maximise screen time.
 Their algorithms prioritise engagement through psychological manipulation, often at the expense of informative or socially valuable content.
 As a result, content with the highest emotional appeal—not necessarily the highest quality—achieves the greatest visibility, while important discourse is frequently relegated to the margins.

 Veridonia is conceived as a response to these challenges.
 By re-engineering the content curation process, Veridonia aims to restore public trust in online content and empower communities to determine quality based on transparent, verifiable standards rather than commercial or algorithmic bias.